 What about the many stick-slip compounds that are available?

-The problem with all of these we've seen is that they contain "extreme pressure" (EP) additives and these compounds or additives alter the tightening characteristics of the screw.
+The problem with all of these we've seen is that they contain "extreme pressure" (EP) additives, and these compounds or additives alter the tightening characteristics of the screw.
 You could end up with broken screws or damaged collars.
-That's why we did some research and came up with a process that minimizes stick-slip without moving the tightening characteristics off the chart.
+That's why we researched and developed a process that minimizes stick-slip without moving the tightening characteristics off the chart.

 Why do you make such a big deal about stick-slip and plating?